steliospaps/spike-rabbitmq/README.md

 a rabbit mq spike that I plant to eventually use as a prototype.
 usage:
   >

-  (cd rabbitmq-spike; mvn package) vagrant up
+  docker-compose start
+  cd rabbitmq-spike;
+  mvn package
   mvn exec:java -Dexec.mainClass=org.duckdns.papasv.rabbitmq.ReceiveFromServer
   mvn exec:java -Dexec.mainClass=org.duckdns.papasv.rabbitmq.SendToServer -Dexec.args="24345"

-Then you can access the rabbitmq management console on http://localhost:15672 (user/pass)
+Then you can access the rabbitmq management console on http://localhost:15672 (rabbitmq/rabbitmq)

 see also
   >